Research Activity at SETU Waterford

-Across the spectrum of research activity in WIT, a huge array of people are involved to ensure the Institute's performance with respect to winning research funding, attracting and guiding top postgraduate students, engaging with and collaborating with research bodies such as the Irish Research Council (IRC), Higher Education Authority (HEA), Science Foundation Ireland (SFI), Fulbright Commission, Health Service Executive (HSE), and many others.
+The spectrum of research activity in SETU Waterford is realised by the efforts of a huge array of dedicated professionals.
+The entire research community and its supports are involved to ensure the university's performance with respect to securing research funding from a range of competitive funding programmes, attracting and guiding excellent postgraduate students, engaging with and collaborating with research bodies such as the Irish Research Council (IRC), Higher Education Authority (HEA), Science Foundation Ireland (SFI), Fulbright Commission, Health Service Executive (HSE), and many others.